Child Care

 The fifth chart shows the monthly percentages of children receiving full-time or part-time child care in the CalWORKs Stages Two and Three child care programs.

 CalWORKs Stage One provides child care services to families when they first receive CalWORKs cash aid.
-CalWORKs families move to Stage Two when the county welfare department (CWD) determines they are stable.
+CalWORKs families move to Stage Two when the County Welfare Department (CWD) determines they are stable.
 Families can remain in Stage One or Stage Two until they have been off cash aid for 24 months.

-This information can support needs and services plans, capacity building efforts and advise local child care and developmental programs and policies.
+This information can support needs and services plans, capacity building efforts, and advise local child care and developmental programs and policies.

 Data fluctuation is likely due to the COVID-19 Public Health Emergency, post COVID reengagement, and a recalibration following the COVID-19 turbulence.
 Additionally, implementation of several policies within the CalWORKs Stage One, Two, and Three child care programs may have contributed to variances.